Avian chlamydiosis (AC) is a zoonotic disease primarily caused by the Gram-negative bacterium

 - Lethargy

-When birds are severely affected, they may produce sparse, dark green droppings, followed by emaciation and dehydration, leading to death.
+In severe cases, birds may produce scant, dark green droppings, followed by weight loss, dehydration, and eventual death.

 Incubation period

-The incubation period is 2 to 14 days.
+The incubation period typically ranges from 2 to 14 days.

 Diagnosis